Deadline for nominations: January 15, 2015

 - Previous nominees may be re-nominated.

 - Please note that binders, including hardcopies of project images, are no longer accepted.
-For each entry, a printed copy of the nomination form must be included in the submission package and each of the following documents must saved in PDF or MSWord format on two CD-ROMs.
+For each entry, a printed copy of the nomination form must be included in the submission package and all of the following material must be saved in one PDF file on two duplicate CD-ROMs.

 - Each submission may not exceed a maximum of 35 pages, and should include the following material: